What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Related Work

 \subsection{LLM Agent Simulations and Social Modeling}

+Simulating human behavior in complex environments has traditionally relied on ABMs \cite{schelling1971dynamic, an2012modeling, macal2005tutorial}.
+They have proven effective for modeling physical dynamics, such as crowd flow, geometric bottlenecks, and collision avoidance in evacuation scenarios \cite{joo2013agent, rozo2019modelling, chen2008agent, helbing1995social}.
+However, these models often rely on fixed, pre-defined rules that struggle to capture the ambiguity and relational complexity of human decision-making during crises \cite{sun2016simple, deangelis2019decision, kostakos2010brief, aguirre2011contributions}.
+Real-world emergencies are rarely reducible to physics problems; they are social events dominated by information scarcity, conflicting social roles, and the need to interpret vague communication.
+In addition, accuracies of ABMs often highly depend on the parameters set by their users, making it hard for novices to flexibly tune for new scenarios \cite{groeneveld2017theoretical, ligmann2014using, cheng2018human}.

-LLM agents have been shown to produce strikingly human-like behaviors when situated in simulated environments.
-Early demonstrations revealed that agents equipped with memory and reflection can spontaneously form coalitions, spread invitations, and coordinate collective events \cite{park2023generative, park2024generative}.
-Building on this foundation, researchers have extended the paradigm to diverse domains: clinical workflows in hospitals, classroom dynamics in education, macroeconomic trading, and other large-scale social processes \cite{binz2025foundation, xie2024can, sumers2023cognitive, Li2023-sg, du2023multiagent}.
-Multi-agent systems have further been used to explore policy-relevant questions, from epidemic response to online misinformation and environmental decision-making \cite{piao2025agentsociety, gao2023s3, cui2025large, williams2023epidemic, li2024agent, liu2025mosaic, zhang2024simulating, 10.1145/3706598.3714014, liu2025agentic, hwang2025human, anthis2025llm, xu2023urban, ma2024computational}.
-Across these cases, the appeal lies in the promise of ``in silico'' policy testing---running counterfactual scenarios at scale that would be costly or unethical to attempt in the real world \cite{horton2023large, karten2025llm, li2024large, 10.1145/3706598.3714054}.
+LLM agents offer a promising alternative by introducing semantic reasoning and generative behavior into social simulation.
+Because LLM agents are generative and draw on broad knowledge, they have the potential to address shortcomings of traditional ABMs, including limited ability to model complex human dynamics and heavy dependence on manually tuned parameters \cite{gao2024large, gurcan2024llm}.
+Collection of these agents in social contexts have been shown to spontaneously form coalitions, spread invitations, and coordinate collective events \cite{park2023generative, park2024generative}.
+Researchers have extended this paradigm to diverse domains, including clinical workflows, classroom dynamics, and macroeconomic trading \cite{binz2025foundation, xie2024can, sumers2023cognitive, Li2023-sg, du2023multiagent}.
+In policy-relevant domains, multi-agent systems have been used to explore epidemic response, misinformation spread, and environmental decision-making \cite{hwang2025human, li2024agent, xu2023urban, ma2024computational, hou2025can}.
+The appeal of these systems lies in ``in silico'' policy testing---running counterfactual scenarios at scale that would be costly or unethical to attempt in the real world \cite{horton2023large, karten2025llm, li2024large, 10.1145/3706598.3714054}.

 Yet, despite their rapid technical progress, these simulations remain almost entirely confined to academic demonstration.
 Evaluation has typically emphasized internal qualities such as coherence or plausibility, rather than external markers of usefulness like institutional adoption or decision-making impact.
 Policymakers, to our knowledge, have not integrated these systems into practice.